faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 I see.
 I have had positive experiences using it for a few years now in computer programming.
 I think there's a lot of untapped entertainment potential.

-An just the fact that we have machines that can use natural language - the first besides humans on this planet - is actually very impressive to me.
+And just the fact that we have machines that can use natural language - the first besides humans on this planet - is actually very impressive to me.
 Generative AI should lead to interesting philosophical discussions about the nature of intelligence, something unfortunately often lacking in both the pro